 World Bulletin / News Desk

-Since the overthrow of President Mohamed Morsi in a 2013 coup, Egypt has kept the border with Gaza mostly sealed.
+Since the overthrow of President Mohamed Morsi in a 2013 military coup, Egypt has kept the border with Gaza mostly sealed.